Retail is a competitive arena. Businesses are always looking for ways to attract customers and have them return for more.

 This strategy is excellent for people who frequent certain stores because their continued patronage allows them to earn rewards and enjoy discounts.

 Some companies that offer private-label credit cards include Ann Taylor, Banana Republic, and American Airlines.
-Many restaurants, hotels, and fashion boutiques also offer private-label credit card programs.
+Many restaurants, hotels, and fashion boutiques offer private-label credit card programs.

 How Do Private-Label Credit Cards Work?